codeforequity-at/botium-connector-fbpagereceiver/README.md

     2. The _verification token_ has to be the same as handed to the Botium webhook service (with _--verifytoken_ parameter)
     3. Events to subscribe to: messages, messaging_postbacks, message_echoes, standby
 6. Now navigate to the Facebook page the chatbot is connected to and open the page settings, section _Messenger Platform_
 7. In the _Subscribed Apps_ section, make sure that the actual chatbot app has the role _Primary Receiver_ while the newly created app has the role _Secondary Receiver_.
+(If you dont see a chatbot app here, check Facebook developer console -> Messenger -> Settings -> Webhooks -> Select a page to subscribe your webhook to the page events.
+App must be subscribed to the page here.)

 ## Install Botium and Facebook Connector